-This same practice can be cascaded down by the CEO's direct reports another level in the organization conceptually reaching the top 1,000 leaders.
+It is also worth noting that this same practice can be cascaded down by the CEO's direct reports another level in the organization conceptually reaching the top 1000 leaders.

 Ultimately, Campbell attracted more people and retained them longer.

 02 ENGAGE TALENT